dariocharles/gym_project/README.md

              AND SHOW THE CODE

-    * I had trouble getting the copyright and the social media across from each other
-    * I solved this by
-      AND SHOW THE CODE

     * I had trouble getting the alert anchor tag to align vertically in the center
     * I solved this by...
+    And show code

+    * I had trouble getting the Member Benefits heading closer to the list items.
+    * How I solved this - I realized the margins were  tall on the list items and fixed them. and show code